jenniferbuz/sci_coding/README.md

-# An Introduction to Scientific Coding in Python 3
+# An Introduction to Scientific Coding with Python 3 and Git
 Welcome to scientific coding!
 Everything is fine.

 ## Overview
-This short course is targeted at students and scientists looking to get starting with scientific programming.
+This short course is targeted at students and scientists looking to get started with scientific programming.
 It assumes little to no programming experience!

-We will cover a range of topics like basic command line navigation, collaboration with version control, basic Python scripting and sharing reproducible code with Jupyter notebooks.
+We will cover a range of topics like basic command line navigation, collaboration with Git, basic Python scripting and sharing reproducible code with Jupyter notebooks.

-We will also be learning some basic version control.
-I recommend everyone who has not used Git before to do the short [Learn Git](https://www.codecademy.com/learn/learn-git) modules to get a basic intro to Git before we apply it in class.

-If you brand new to programming or just new to Python, you may find an introductory programming course to be a useful supplement.
-One suggestion is the free, 10 hr [Learn Python](https://www.codecademy.com/learn/learn-python) course at Codecademy.

-See the [Syllabus](#syllabus) for suggested Codecademy modules to do before each lesson.
+This course recommends two short online courses to be completed concurrently with the lessons (see the schedule of pre-class homework in the [Syllabus](#syllabus) below).
+Those courses are [Learn Git](https://www.codecademy.com/learn/learn-git) (approx. 1-2 hrs) and [Learn Python](https://www.codecademy.com/learn/learn-python) (approx. 8-10 hrs).
+If you are following along weekly, I would budget about 1 hr per week for the in class lessons and 1-2 hrs per week for the pre-class homework.

+Both of the homework courses are offered for free on [codecademy.com](https://www.codecademy.com/) (you will need to sign up for a Codecademy account).

 ## Syllabus